 What remains will need to be packed safely.
 Start collecting cardboard boxes as early as possible.
 If you can’t scrape together enough from supermarkets and other places, then it’s possible to buy second hand boxes rather than paying for new cardboard which will end up being used once and then thrown away.
 You’ll need something to protect your valuables, so use towels, beddings and cushions.
 You’d have to take them to your new home anyway, so why not make use of them at the same time.
 If you have family or friends with large vehicles, then you can save money by using their goodwill to help.
 Another way to save is to try a delivery auction website.
 When a removal company has unloaded, they then have to drive back to base with an empty vehicle, so they’re happy to offer cheap space if they can book a bonus delivery on the return journey.

 If you need a removal company to make a bespoke journey then you can save money by comparing removal costs and booking early.
 Most removal firms will have plenty of insurance cover for belongings, but it’s worth checking in case you have an antique piano to be transported.
 If it’s an option, moving on a weekday will be cheaper than at the weekend – so it might be worth taking a day off work.
+You may also need to think about security for the house if you haven’t sold it yet.
+Vacant property security is an easy process and ensures the property is kept in perfect condition to sell.

 Save when moving day comes